Category Archives: Acupuncture Research

 There is a reason acupuncturists have trusted AAC with their business for 50 years.

-A study published in the American Journal of Chinese Medicine showed the effectiveness and safety of acupuncture and electroacupuncture in patients with chronic neck pain.
+A study published in the European Journal of Medical Research assessed the efficacy and safety of acupuncture for allergic rhinitis and tested the robustness of the effects.

 Healthcare continues evolving to less-invasive, natural, and drug-free methods, with acupuncture now being a first-line complementary healthcare choice.